 Therefore, let’s examine how the taste of both compare.

 Olive oil has a stronger flavor than the milder coconut oil.
 Coconut oil has a neutral taste with a slight tropical sweetness, while olive oil has a hint of olives and is peppery.
-The virgin olive oil and coconut oils have more flavor than the refined versions.
+The virgin oils have more flavor than the refined versions.

 I wanted to get the opinion of real people like you by conducting some original research.
 Therefore, I reached out to some clients, members of food groups and readers.
-I asked, what tastes better, olive oil or coconut oil?
+I asked, which one tastes better?

 - 82% said they preferred the taste of olive oil.